Inn Din

 Inn Din is a village in northern Rakhine State, Myanmar.
 The village is in an area of mixed ethnicity, including Rohingya and ethnic Rakhine people.
 In December 2017, a mass grave with ten Rohingya men was discovered near the Inn Din cemetery.
-In January 2018, the Myanmar military admitted that its soldiers and Rakhine paramilitaries had killed the ten Rohingyas in September of the previous year.
+In January 2018, the Myanmar military admitted that its soldiers and Rakhine paramilitaries had executed ten captured Rohingyas in September of the previous year.

 Geography

 Painting of a sampan convoy on the Mayu River, near Inn Din village, in 1943.

 The village is in the south of Rakhine State, located on the coast of the Bay of Bengal, at the western margin of Myanmar.
 Inn Din is near Maungdaw, just west of Rathedaung, and north of Sittwe.
 It rests on a peninsula that is a part of the Mayu and Kaladan (Kitsapanadi) river deltas.

 Economy

 Some sources of income for Inn Din residents include betel tree and rice farming and fishing.
 Residents have opposed construction of a coal-fired power plant in the area, developed by a Thai affiliate company for the Toyo Engineering Corporation.